-If a voter choses to vote digitally in person (laptop/tablet)
+If a voter chooses to vote digitally in person (laptop/tablet)

 - Follow the steps below for the actual voting process

 - *At the end of the user’s vote, it will automatically reset for a new voter

-If a voter choses to vote digitally on their personal device remotely (phone/tablet/computer):
+If a voter chooses to vote digitally on their personal device remotely (phone/tablet/computer):

 2. Voter will select their language preference

 4. The voter then confirms their eligibility by writing their name and checking the box stating “I affirm these statements are true.”

 5. The voter then enters their cell phone number.
-You can explain to them this is only to ensure that people do not double vote digitally.
+You can explain to them this is only to ensure that people do not vote twice.
 They will receive an SMS code to enter to proceed.
 Their number will not be used for any additional purposes.
 If the voter doesn’t have a cell phone or doesn’t wish to give their number, they may also authenticate via email by clicking the link titled “I DON’T HAVE A CELL PHONE”.
 This will guide them to the council website and prompt them to send their name and address to locate their district.
 A council representative will respond, usually within an hour during the workday, with a pin code they can use to vote.